10 of the Most Beautiful Buildings in Morocco to Add to Your Itinerary

 Bab Mansour, Meknes

-Located in the historic city of Meknes, this monumental gateway was originally designed as the ceremonial entrance to the royal citadel of Sultan Moulay Isma’il.
-Begun in the late 17th century, Bab Mansour was completed in 1732, with its name paying homage to the architect and designer, Mansour al-'Alj, a former Christian slave who converted to Islam.
+Located in the historic city of Meknes, this monumental gateway is considered one of the most impressive in Africa.
+It was originally designed as the ceremonial entrance to the royal citadel of Sultan Moulay Isma’il, with construction beginning in the late 17th century and completed in 1732.
+Its name pays homage to the architect and designer, Mansour al-'Alj, a former Christian slave who converted to Islam.

-Bab Mansour's architectural design is based on Almohad prototypes, featuring a horseshoe-arch opening flanked by square bastions.
-However, it also incorporates several unique and innovative elements, such as the hollow loggia and the ornately carved marble columns, likely sourced from the nearby Roman ruins of Volubilis.
+Bab Mansour's architecture is based on Almohad designs, featuring a horseshoe-arch opening flanked by square bastions.
+However, it also incorporates several unique and innovative elements, such as the hollow loggia and the ornately carved marble columns, which were likely sourced from the nearby Roman ruins of Volubilis.

 Perhaps Bab Mansour's most striking feature is the intricate decoration that covers nearly its entire facade, including a repeating darj-wa-ktaf motif, arabesque-painted tiles and an Arabic inscription.
 This dazzling display of artistry and craftsmanship is best viewed from Place el-Hedim, a lively public square known for its market stalls and food vendors.